Working in Germany with the Opportunity Card

 For a recognition partnership or to receive the Opportunity Card, you must prove that your vocational qualification is recognised by the state.
 The recognition does not necessarily have to have taken place in your country of origin, but in the country where you completed your training.
 “State-recognised” here means that your qualification is based on state legislation and was awarded to you by an authorised person.
 Certificates can either be based on vocational training (of at least two years) or a university degree.

-To receive the Opportunity Card, basic knowledge of German at level A1 or English at level B2 is required.
+To receive the Opportunity Card through the points system, basic knowledge of German at level A1 or English at level B2 is required.
 Other language skills play a role in the points system.
 German at level A2 is awarded one point, German at level B1 is awarded two points, German at level B2 is awarded 3 points.
 English language skills at level C1 earn one additional point.

 German tests